nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `find m/CS2103T CS2109S`: Returns all persons with modules CS2103T or CS2109S
 * `find n/Edward Richards`: Returns all persons with names Edward or Richards
 * `find p/9093`: Returns all persons with phone numbers starting with 9093
+* `find n/Edward p/9093`: Returns all persons with name Edward and phone numbers starting with 9093
+* `find n/Edward Richards m/CS2103T CS2109S` Returns all persons with name Edward and module CS2103T, or name Edward and module CS2109S, or name Richards and module CS2103T, or name Richards and module CS2109S

 #### Arrange contacts based on criteria `sort`